 There’s no doubt that the blockchain space is a heavily male-dominated field.

-Recent surveys have shown that only eight percent of attendees at this year’s devcon event were female.
+Recent surveys have shown that only 8 percent of attendees at this year’s devcon event were female.
 And while there is a lot of talk about improving diversity in the space, Cryptochicks is doing the work to make it happen, thanks to the work of founders Elena Sinelnikova and Natalia Ameline, who are working to get more women into the industry.

 They’ve hosted hackathons in Toronto and New York that are specifically for girls and women, and include a business case track for those who aren’t as comfortable with coding.